avamlie/Statistical-ML-Final-Project/README.md

 Additionally, we can visualize the data by running the command `python test --step=1 --visualization=true`, which produces several graphs:

 <img src="https://github.com/avamlie/Statistical-ML-Final-Project/blob/main/src/visualization.png?raw=true" width="400" height="300">

-Visualization for 1-step prediction for the AAPL testing data.
+The above image shows the 1-step prediction for the AAPL testing data with the actual data.
+As we can see, the two seem to correspond very closely with each other.
+In general, the visualizations for the 50 stocks showed that the predictions correspond very closely with the actual data for 1-step predictions.

 These visualizations show the similarity between the true, given data and the prediction model.